-Just because the colder months are here doesn’t mean you have to put your bike into storage.
+Just because the colder months are here doesn’t mean you have to put your motorbike into storage.

 Riding in winter can be just as rewarding as during summer.
-But you’ll need to take some extra precautions to stay safe and keep your bike in good working order.
+But you need to take some extra precautions to stay safe and keep your machine in good working order.

-By keeping on top of maintenance, there’s no reason you won’t be able to keep riding until you’re ready to get your bike ready for spring.
+By keeping on top of maintenance, there’s no reason you won’t be able to keep riding until you’re ready to get your motorbike ready for spring.

 Unlike during the warmer months, it’s crucial during winter to carry out some thorough safety checks before the start of each journey.